Wellinator/tyracraft/README.md

    </p>
 </p>

-# TyraCraft (Alpha version)
+# TyraCraft (Pre-Alpha Version)

-It's an Minecraft for Play Station 2 built with Tyra Engine!
+It's a voxel like game for Play Station 2 built with Tyra Engine!

 ## Getting Started